-APPENDIX - COST ANALYSIS FOR COMPLIANCE: Missouri Department of Natural Resources Water Protection Program Cost Analysis for Compliance (In accordance with RSMo 644.145)
+APPENDIX - COST ANALYSIS FOR COMPLIANCE:

+Missouri Department of Natural Resources Water Protection Program Cost Analysis for Compliance (In accordance with RSMo 644.145)

-Wellsville East Wastewater Treatment Facility, Permit Renewal City of Wellsville Missouri State Operating Permit #MO-0050695
+Stockton WWTP, Permit Renewal City of Stockton Missouri State Operating Permit #MO-0055280

 Section 644.145 RSMo requires the Department of Natural Resources (Department) to make a "finding of affordability" when "issuing permits under" or "enforcing provisions of" state or federal clean water laws "pertaining to any portion of a combined or separate sanitary sewer system for publicly-owned treatment works."
-This cost analysis does not dictate that the permittee will upgrade their facility, or how the permittee will comply with new permit requirements.
-The results of this analysis are used to determine an adequate compliance schedule for the permit that may mitigate the financial burden of new permit requirements.
+This cost analysis does not dictate how the permittee will comply with new permit requirements.